Prof Andrew McLachlan AM (Chair)

 She is an internationally recognised Speech Pathologist and is passionate about developing programs and services to support and improve the health and wellbeing of all people in the community.
 In 2018 Dr Anderson was appointed a Member of the Order of Australia (AM).

 Dr Anderson is a Vice President and has been made a Fellow of the NSW Institute of Public Administration Australia, is a member of seven Medical Research, Health and PHN boards and is an active member of the Sydney Health Partners Governing Council and Executive Management Group, one of the first four centres in Australia designated by the NHMRC as an Advanced Health Research Translation Centre.

 A/Prof Ilona Cunningham

-A Senior Staff Specialist, Head of Dept, Department of Haematology, CRGH.
-Fellow of the Royal Australasian College of Physicians, Haematology Society of Aust & NZ, Australasian Leukaemia & Lymphoma Study Group, Australasian Society of Thrombosis and Haemostasis & American Society of Haematology.
+She is a fellow of the Royal Australasian College of Physicians, Haematology Society of Australia & New Zealand, Australasian Leukaemia & Lymphoma Study Group, Australasian Society of Thrombosis and Haemostasis & American Society of Haematology.

 Mr George Elias

 Mr George Elias is a Principal of Elias Financial Services and is an Authorised Representative of Count Financial Limited.

 Mr Elias has been providing financial / accounting advice as principal of Elias Financial Services since July 1991 to a wide range of personal and small/medium business clients, and he has been providing investment advice as an authorized representative of Count since June 1992.
 In February 2000, CPA Australia designated George a Financial Planning Specialist.
 George also specialises in tax effective loan structuring drawing on his experience as a tax advisor and mortgage broker.
 George is also the chairman of an ASX listed company and a member of the Australian Institute of Company Directors.